vegarsti/til/posts/sql-implicit-join.md

 select a, b from foo, bar;
 ```

+This is often called an implicit join.

-This will produce the cartesian product, i.e. for each row in `foo` combine with each row in `bar`.
+This will produce the [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product), i.e. for each row in `foo` combine with each row in `bar`.

 ```sql
  a | b